 York really knows how to celebrate Christmas.
 Usually starting in November and running through December, the St Nicholas Fair includes a Christmas market, an ice rink, and a Santa’s grotto, among other festive delights.

-Given York’s Viking links, the Christmas market has a definite Scandinavian feel with stalls located throughout the city.
-Expect plenty of warming drinks – mulled wine, hot chocolate, and the like plus delicious snacks and lots of arts and crafts stalls to explore.
+Given York’s Viking links, the Christmas market has a definite Scandinavian feel, with stalls throughout the city.
+Expect plenty of warming drinks – mulled wine, hot chocolate, and the like- delicious snacks and lots of arts and crafts stalls to explore.

 #5 Explore the narrow winding streets of the Shambles

 York’s most famous medieval street – the Shambles – is particularly lovely in winter, with festive displays in the shop windows and shoppers thronging the narrow thoroughfare.

 Said to be the inspiration for Diagon Alley in the Harry Potter books, you will find quite a few wizarding shops along the Shambles, including The Shop That Must Not be Named and The Potions Cauldron.
 If you’re looking for things to do in York with kids, the Shambles is an essential stop on your travels.

 Many shops sell locally made gifts, and anyone with a sweet tooth will enjoy the traditional offerings at the Shambles Sweet Shop and the artisan chocolates at Monk Bar Chocolatiers.

 #7 Enjoy a pantomime at one of York’s theatres